Welcome

 Portrait picture

 I am a researcher in robotics, interested in making autonomous robots more robust and trustworthy.
-I am currently a Postdoc at the University of Toronto in the Robotics Institute working with Tim Barfoot on certifiable state estimation algorithms, making sure, for example, that a robot has a viable estimate of its location and surroundings.
-Before that, I obtained my Ph.D. in the AudioVisual Communications Laboratory (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield, working on non-visual spatial perception, in other words, how to make sure a robot (or phone) can navigate when cameras are unavailable.
+I am currently a starting researcher in the WILLOW research group at Inria Paris.
+Until February 2024, I was a postdoc at the University of Toronto in the Robotics Institute, working with Timothy D. Barfoot on certifiably optimal state estimation.
+Before that, I obtained my Ph.D. in the AudioVisual Communications Laboratory (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield, working on non-visual spatial perception.

 News